Eschatologue/CM_wiki/docs/glossary.md

 ## Teleportation

 Teleportation is a special kind of magical transportation.
 If you teleport, you disappear and reappear elsewhere instantly, without moving through the intervening space.
-This transportation doesn't expend movement unless a rule tells you otherwise, and teleportation never provokes Opportunity Attacks.
+This transportation doesn't expend Movement unless a rule tells you otherwise, and teleportation never provokes Opportunity Attacks.

 When you teleport, all the equipment you're wearing and carrying teleports with you.
 If you're touching another creature when you teleport, that creature doesn't teleport with you unless the teleportation effect says otherwise.